Vienna Ring Tram tickets & tours | Price comparison

 Is an audio guide included?

 Yes.
-The current booking page lists an audio guide in 19 languages, which is one reason the tour works well for first-time visitors and multilingual groups.
+An audio guide in 19 languages is included, which is one reason the tour works well for first-time visitors and multilingual groups.

 Read more.